 9. Confirm what was created.
 Show the user the hub file path and contents.
 Then stop.

 4. Confirm the skill was installed.
 Show me the file path of the SKILL.md you just wrote.
-Tell me to type `/new-project` in a fresh Claude Code session to test it.
+Tell me: "To test it, exit this Claude Code session and start a fresh one in the same vault folder, then type `/new-project`.
+New skills only show up after a Claude Code reload."
 Then stop.

 The vault has to be machine-readable as well as human-readable.
 The reason the dashboard you'll build later (Mission Control) works without anyone refreshing it is that every project hub has the same four frontmatter fields in the same format.
 If one hub has status: and another has Status: and a third has current_status:, the dashboard stops being a dashboard and starts being a guessing game.